Mary Ross Ellingson: Career

 So far as is known, Ellingson never told anyone about the incorporation of her two theses into the Excavations at Olynthus series, and the truth of the matter only came to light in a 2014 book about Ellingson's work.
 In Archaeology, Sexism, and Scandal, archaeology scholar Alan Kaiser attempts but fails to find an explanation that would absolve Robinson of the charge of plagiarizing Ellingson.
 He attributes the theft of Ellingson's research to a combination of ambition and sexism, noting that in Ellingson's day sexism was pervasive in archaeology, to such an extent that the field was already falling behind other academic fields in its treatment of professional women.
 One reviewer argues that Johns Hopkins University Press, which published the Excavations at Olynthus series, and Ellingson's alma mater, Johns Hopkins University, should both acknowledge Ellingson as the author of the publications in question.
+Johns Hopkins University Press subsequently petitioned the Library of Congress to update their record to add Ellingson's name.
+In October of 2023, the Library of Congress added Ellingson's name to the Excavations at Olynthus series to address this historical injustice.

 Ellingson appears to have left academia after getting her doctorate, although Robinson mentions her as teaching at Mount Royal College in Calgary, Canada, in the early 1950s.
 In the 1960s, after having raised a family, Ellingson returned to academia to become a respected archaeology professor at the University of Evansville, Indiana; she retired in 1974 without publishing anything in her field under her own name.
-After Ellingson died December 26, 1993, her daughters donated Ellingson's Olynthus photo albums to the university archives.
+After Ellingson died on December 26, 1993, her daughters donated Ellingson's Olynthus photo albums to the university archives.